fahmida47/Agranika/README.md

 Using modern web technologies, the system seeks to bridge the gap between donors, organizations, and children — helping create better educational opportunities and a brighter future.

-⭐ Support
-If you like this project, consider giving it a ⭐ on GitHub!